redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 const categories = Promise.all(productCategories.map(async (pc) => await pc.category))
 ```

-If you wanted to create a new record this way, you would need to create the join table record after having already created/retrieved the records on either site of the relation:
+If you wanted to create a new record this way, you would need to create the join table record after having already created/retrieved the records on either side of the relation:

 ```javascript
 const product = await Product.find(123)